Loyan Beausoleil, Director and Head Teacher

 Jorge Suren, Assistant Teacher

 Jorge has been a friend to UPNS since 2005.
 He has worked for various early childhood programs in the same community.
 Jorge was raised in a large household.
 Being the oldest of four children helped him learn to be a nurturing leader.
-He also has a a passion for dancing and movement.
+He also has a passion for dancing and movement.
 He has danced in various companies that specializes in New York style Salsa, Hip Hop Jazz and Stepping.
-He is currently studying Early Childhood Education to further enhance his skills in the classroom.
+Jorge has a Bachelor of Science degree in Early Childhood Education and Educational Leadership.

 Julio Ruiz III, Head Teacher